-There is 1 quarry within the catchment.
-Monitoring in this shellfish area does not indicate any water quality issues which are likely to arise from this quarry and therefore it is unlikely to be affecting shellfish water quality in this shellfish area.
+There are 2 quarries within the catchment.
+Monitoring does not indicate any water quality issues which are likely to arise from these quarries and therefore, they are unlikely to be affecting shellfish water quality in this shellfish area.

 5.2.2 Diffuse Source Pressures